On this page

 Three delivery models meet the unique needs of schools and kura:

-- The 'external model' is where lunches are provided by an external supplier, the School Lunch Collective.
+- The 'external model' is where lunches are provided by an external supplier.

 - The 'iwi and hapū model' is where a school receives lunch from an endorsed local meal provider.

-Specialist schools and teen parent units have meals provided by the models above, based off what is most suitable for their school.
-There is no change to model or pricing for these schools in 2025 and 2026.
+Specialist schools and Teen Parent Units have meals provided by the models above, based off what is most suitable for their school.
+There is no change to the model for these schools in 2025 and 2026.

 Schools and students for each delivery model#

-The number of students in each delivery model across 1,011 schools as at 23 May 2025 are:
+The number of students and schools in each delivery model are:

-- Teen parent units and specialist schools – 44 schools with 3,474 students.
+- teen parent units and specialist schools – 44 schools with 3,537 students.

 - The cost of the meal is $3 per 240g meal, per student.

-- Two supplementary food items are also provided for 0.84 cents per Year 9+ student.
+- Two supplementary food items are also provided for 0.84 cents per for Year 9 and older students.
 This supplement is to meet the nutrition standards for older students.

-Contributing primary schools with Year 1 to 6 students are expected to move to the alternate provision model from 2026.
+Contributing primary schools with Year 1 to 6 students are expected to move to the alternative provision model from 2026.

 Food safety for the programme#